 To be eligible for the BCBA® exam you need to have an acceptable master’s degree in Applied Behavior Analysis, Education, or Psychology that meets BACB degree definitions and curriculum requirements:

 - Programs that include a Verified Course Sequence (VCS) as part of the curriculum meet these curriculum requirements.
-All master’s and doctoral degree programs accredited through the Association for Behavior Analysis International (ABAI) include a BCBA® pre-approved course sequence as part of the curriculum.
+All master’s and doctoral degree programs accredited through the Association for Behavior Analysis International (ABAI) include a BCBA® pre-verified course sequence as part of the curriculum.

-Some schools also offer post-graduate ACS courses for candidates that already hold a graduate degree but who need to complete ABA-specific courses in order to meet eligibility requirements for the exam
+Some schools also offer post-graduate VCS courses for candidates that already hold a graduate degree but who need to complete ABA-specific courses in order to meet eligibility requirements for the exam

-- If your graduate program does not include a BACB pre-approved course sequence, confirm that it includes the proper course content allocation.
-Programs without a pre-approved course sequence would need to be evaluated by BACB
+- If your graduate program does not include a BACB pre-verified course sequence, confirm that it includes the proper course content allocation.
+Programs without a pre-verified course sequence would need to be evaluated by BACB

 Master’s programs in behavior analysis include a thesis and field experience components.
 You can draw on supervised experience like a practicum to develop your thesis as your own contribution to the field of behavior analysis.